percona/everest-doc/README.md

 ## Version switching

 We use [mike] to build different versions of the documentation.
-Currently, only two are built, the latest PMM 1 and PMM 2 versions.

 A [GitHub actions] workflow runs `mike` which in turn runs `mkdocs`.
 The HTML is committed and pushed to the `publish` branch.
 The whole branch is then copied (by an internal Percona Jenkins job) to our web server.